nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 ##GENERAL / MAIN UI

-1 -	Noticed a weird display area with the bottom left and right corners of the UI.
+1 -	<strike>Noticed a weird display area with the bottom left and right corners of the UI.
 I don't know if there is some weird anti-aliasing
 	problem but it seems to have a few errant white pixels in the corners.
 This started appearing in more recent builds (after the 	summer roughly), as it looked fine before.
 I know that this dark grey/black bar and its gradient are done in the code so, there 	might be something going on with how OSX is displaying it in later Lion builds?
-Screenshot below is a blow-up of the bottom left corner showing you the white pixels (see also corresponding right corner)..
+Screenshot below is a blow-up of the bottom left corner showing you the white pixels (see also corresponding right corner)..</strike>

 2 -	<strike>Search bar default and input text: double check the shadow text direction on all states.
 The shadow text should be at a 90 	degree angle.
 Shown below is the live version on the left, and the original psd mockup on the right..</strike>